jonas4climate/University-Assignments/Year1/Artificial Intelligence/Robotics/README.md

 Both the assisted and complete maze-solver programs are used to guide a [Lego Mindstorms EV3](https://education.lego.com/en-gb/product/mindstorms-ev3) through a maze system.

+---

+Both programs were designed and implemented as a group.
+Our group consisted of Jake Pierrepont, Jonathan Caines and me (all First Years at the time).
+Permission for publication has been ensured prior to uploading and all files have authors assigned to them that were responsible for the specific code segment.

+---

 ## Assisted Maze Solver

 The assisted maze solver program was the first (marked) assignment we had using the robot.